 - Any other documents relevant to the damage dispute.

 A Tribunal administrator reviews the application and may request further documentation or information.
 The Tribunal administrator may refuse or suspend processing of the application if it is incomplete or does not comply with the requirements of the Surface Rights Act or Surface Rights Rules.

 Step 3.
 Dispute Resolution Conference and mediation

-After receiving an application, Board Administration will often schedule a telephone Pre-Hearing Dispute Resolution Conference (DRC).
-At the DRC, the assigned Board Member may discuss with the Parties:
+Once an application is filed, Tribunal administration will schedule a telephone pre-hearing Dispute Resolution Conference (DRC).
+At the DRC, the assigned Tribunal facilitator may discuss with the parties:

 - identification and simplification of issues

 Mediation is encouraged, and may be organized and facilitated by the Tribunal if both parties agree to it.